MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/plugins/audioservice.md

 ### Entry point

-To make the audioservice detectable as an Audioserice Backend Plugin, the package needs to provide an entry point under the `mycroft.plugin.audioservice` namespace.
+To make the audioservice detectable as an Audioservice Backend Plugin, the package needs to provide an entry point under the `mycroft.plugin.audioservice` namespace.

 ```python
 setup([...],